 During summer 2007, after the Gods of Metal and the Sweden Rock fests, the band decided to replace the drummer Dave Simeone with the young and explosive Raffahell Dridge.
 This due to personal reasons between the band and Dave, but in a friendly way.
 In November 2008 the band finally released their first official live (in this case a double live album plus a dvd of the entire 2 hour show and some raritees).
 Another European tour as openers for the greek metal gods Firewind from November 2008 to January 2009 and then other shows in Italy till the end of the year… another bit of Italian headliner shows during the whole 2010 and then the band entered the recording studios.

-After having signed a deal with Scarlet Records, Eldritch are now back with their eight studio album ‘Gaia’s Legacy’, a concept on global warming based on Al Gore’s documentary ‘An Inconvenient Truth’.
-The album sees Eldritch going back to their technical progressive roots, with lots of influences raging from thrash to aor and a modern approach still in the band’s distinctive style.
-Frontman Terence Holler wrote all the lyrics after a deep search of information on every kind of source for the last 3 years.
+After having signed a deal with Scarlet Records, Eldritch came back with their eight studio album ‘Gaia’s Legacy’, a concept on global warming based on Al Gore’s documentary ‘An Inconvenient Truth’.
+The album saw Eldritch going back to their technical progressive roots, with lots of influences raging from thrash to aor and a modern approach still in the band’s distinctive style.
+Frontman Terence Holler wrote all the lyrics after a deep search of information on every kind of source.
 ‘Gaia’s Legacy’ was produced by Marco Ribecai and Eugenio Simone at Syncropain Products Studio in Pisa, Italy, and mastered by Göran Finnberg (Opeth, In Flames, Evergrey, Dark Tranquillity) in Sweden.
 Firewind’s Bob Katsionis, a long-time fan of the band, is credited as special guest keyboardist on the song ‘Like A Child’.